wiltacca/Portfolio/README.md

 # [Click Project 6: Data Visualisation](https://github.com/wiltacca/Portfolio/blob/main/Data_Visualisation.ipynb)
 ![alt text](Data_Visualisation.jpg)

 ### The process of finding trends and correlations in our data by representing it pictorially is called Data Visualisation.
-To perform data visualisation in Python, we can use various Python data visualisation modules such as Matplotlib, Seaborn, Plotly, etc. In the world of Big Data, data visualisation tools and technologies are essential to analyze massive amounts of information and make data-driven decisions.
+To perform data visualisation in Python, we can use various Python data visualisation modules such as Matplotlib, Seaborn, Plotly, etc. In the world of Big Data, data visualisation tools and technologies are essential to analyze massive amounts of information and making data-driven decisions.

 **DATA VISUALISATION CASE STUDY -** This project focuses on assuming that you are part of the market research team for Cardio Good Fitness, a retail business is specialising in the sales of treadmills.
 The team has collected data on individuals who purchased a treadmill at the Cardio Good Fitness retail stores for the past three months.
 Through data preparation, exploration and visualisation, the market research team decides to investigate whether there are differences across the product lines with respect to customer characteristics.